OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

  * :doc:`virtualbox_quickstart`
  * :doc:`osgeolive_install_quickstart`
  * If you have issues, please report them on this wiki page: http://wiki.osgeo.org/wiki/Live_GIS_Disc_Quick_Start_for_USB and discuss on our email list: http://lists.osgeo.org/mailman/listinfo/live-demo
- * For further USB boot options, see http://pendrivelinux.com